shriniwas-bhardwaz/todolist/CalendarDesign.md

 | **Reminder** | `reminder_id`, `event_id`, `user_id`, `lead_time_seconds`, `channel` |
 | **NotificationJob** | `job_id`, `tenant_id`, `type`, `execute_at`, `payload`, `status` |
 | **FreeBusyBlock** *(derived)* | `user_id`, `start_ts`, `end_ts`, `status`, `source_event_id` |

+## Push invalidation + delta sync

+- When the Calendar service commits a change that affects some users it appends rows to Changelog for each affected user_id -> message bus
+- Online devices maintain a push notification
+- When that service receives the message it sends a tiny invalidation to all devices for that users
+- Each device calls GET /v1/sync?cursor=last_seen_Cursor to pull the actual deltas.
+---